chadsansing/cineris-campaign/gm-notes/session-7-spoilers.md

   - The presence of any PC carrying Aarok's bones intimidates other dwarves around them and makes other dwarves ignore a success on any roll made aganst the PC carrying the bones.
   - The PC carrying the bones adds a success to any Charm, Deception, Menace, or Performance roll made against other dwarves.
   - A splinter sect of the cult of Aarok and Gotnafiskr now serves the PC who holds the bones.
-They are code clerics specializing in reading, translating, and decrupting ancient texts on Cineris.
+They are code clerics specializing in reading, translating, and decrypting ancient texts on Cineris.

 - Great costs